oshadmon/service-anylog/README.md

 EdgeLake is a decentralized network to manage IoT data.
 Nodes in the network are compute instances that execute the EdgeLake Software.
 Joining a network requires the following steps:
-1. Install the EdgeLake Software on computer instance
+1. Install the EdgeLake Software on one or more computer instances.
-2. Configure a node such that it can join an exiting network (or create a new network).
+2. Configure each installed node (compute instance) such that:
+   a) The node joins an exiting network (or creates a new network).
+   b) The node offers data management and monitoring services.

 **Table of Content**: